 To be honest, “white” tomatoes aren’t pure white.
-Generally, they’re an extremely yellow or a creamy color.
-They look tremendous in a tossed salad, very low in acid and make beautiful (and flavorful) white spaghetti sauce, pizza sauce, and even lasagna.
+Generally, they’re extremely yellow or a creamy color.
+They look tremendous in a tossed salad, very low in acid, and make beautiful (and flavorful) white spaghetti sauce, pizza sauce, and even lasagna.

 The lists below aren’t even close to exhaustive and with a little research, you’ll discover many, many more.

 - Big Rainbow – These 2-pound tomatoes have green shoulders, a yellow midsection, and neon red streaks running through them.
 Terrific slicing variety.

 - Copia – This newer open-pollinated variety that’s an extremely unique-looking tomato.
 The skin has fine striping of brilliant gold and neon red.
 The flesh is swirled red and yellow.
 It’s juicy and flavorful.

 - Green Zebra – A favorite chef’s variety that’s extremely striking in color with yellow-gold skin and stripes of lime green.
 It has a rich, sweet flavor that gives just a little bite – excellent taste.

 - HillBilly (Flame) – This is a 4″ – 6″, yellow, flattened fruit with rose “flames” on its skin and throughout the flesh.
 It’s been described as meaty, creamy, rich, and sweet.
 It’s also crack-resistant and makes a gorgeous slicing tomato.